-On the other hand, since we want to deal with fuzzy propositional variables in the language, the truth evaluation of formulas cannot be Boolean but many-valued, and thus, again as in PLFC, the possibilistic logic programming language has to be based on a many-valued logic.
+On the other hand, since we want to deal with fuzzy propositional variables in the language, the truth evaluation of formulas must be many-valued rather than Boolean, and thus, again as in PLFC, the possibilistic logic programming language has to be based on a many-valued logic.
 We take Gödel logic us underlying fuzzy logic.

-The reason for choosing Gödel logic as the underlying many-valued logic where to model fuzziness is two-fold: first, truth-functions of Gödel logic are purely ordinal, that is, they are definable just from the ordering of the truth scale (see Section 2.2), no further algebraic operations are required, and thus, the use of this logic is in accordance with the simplest understanding, in terms of an ordering, of what a fuzzy, gradual property can be; and second, and non negligible at all, we show that Gödel logic is fully compatible with an already proposed and suitable extension of necessity measures for fuzzy events, in the sense that Gödel logic allows us to define a well behaved and featured possibilistic semantics on top of it.
+The reason for choosing Gödel logic as the underlying many-valued logic to model fuzziness is two-fold: first, truth-functions of Gödel logic are purely ordinal; that is, they are definable just from the ordering of the truth scale (see Section 2.2), no further algebraic operations are required, and thus, the use of this logic is in accordance with the simplest understanding, in terms of an ordering, of what a fuzzy, gradual property can be; and second, and non-negligible, we show that Gödel logic is fully compatible with an already proposed and suitable extension of necessity measures for fuzzy events, in the sense that Gödel logic allows us to define a well-behaved and well-featured possibilistic semantics on top of it.